katecpp/katecpp.github.io/_posts/2015-07-07-private-inheritance.markdown

 };
 {% endhighlight %}

-But if you use private inheritance you can save some space.
+But if you use private inheritance you will save some space.

 {% highlight cpp %}class OtherClass_inheritance : private EmptyClass
 {